Twenty Ninth Street (Boulder, Colorado)

 Twenty Ninth Street is a retail center in Boulder, Colorado (managed by The Macerich Company) that opened on October 13, 2006 on the former site of Crossroads Mall.

 The center is separated into three distinct neighborhoods connected by a series of streets, walkways, terraces, plazas and other outdoor community gathering spaces.
-The center is anchored by Macy's, Home Depot, Century Theaters, Staples, and Colorado Athletic Club.
+The center is anchored by Home Depot, Century Theaters, Staples, and Colorado Athletic Club.

 Description

 This district, unlike the mall that preceded it, consists of a collection of small strip malls and big-box stores, separated by streets that carry automobile traffic.
 It is not a mall as that term is ordinarily understood.
 The center is actually considered an open-air "lifestyle center" combining retail, office, entertainment and dining offerings.